SebastianRzk/do-we-have-internet-left-at-home/README.md

 # Do we have internet left at home

-Monitor your home internet connection and report the results of an InfluxDb.
+Monitor your home internet connection and report the results into an InfluxDb.
 Even remotely.

 ## Features